 So why do so many people start using these drugs?
 Why don’t they stop?

-There was a study done by the New York Times where they interviewed users, family members and addiction experts.
+There was a study done by the New York Times interviewing users, family members, and addiction experts.
 They took the insights from those interviews to better understand the journey that an opioid abuser goes through.
-Below is a brief summary of the findings
+Below is a brief summary of the findings.

 Stage 1 – Gateway

 Your brain produces endorphins which makes you feel good after doing certain things, like working out or eating your favorite food.
 Drugs like opioids impact that same part of the brain and causes some to feel good.
-One user said it felt like they were being hugged by Jesus.
+One user said it feels like they were hugging Jesus.
 As the high wears off, the brain regains its balance – but not for everyone.
 That’s the opioid trap for many people: In the beginning, no serious ill effects are apparent.
 But the brain rewires little by little with each use.